mmk-1/nvim/README.md

 TODOs:

 - Obsidian:
   - Templates
   - New notes directory
   - LaTex
 - Remote development
+-
+- Noice is out for now